PabloMazurkiewicz/Golang-API/README.md

 * What should be returned in case the password is wrong and generating the JWT wasn't possible?

 This is an extra requirement and it's worth 2 extra points.

-### 4. Assessment

-:warning: **The project should be submitted as a compressed file (zip/tar/rar) on Microsoft Teams.
-It can be done in groups of up to 5 people.
-Only one submission per group.**

-:warning: **The names of the group members should be inside the code in commentary on the main module.**